NicHub/arkanoid-esp32-websocket/README.md

-# A R K A N O I D    O N    E S P 3 2
+# ARKANOID ON ESP32

-*Play Arkanoid on a web page served by an ESP32.*
+_Play Arkanoid on a web page served by an ESP32._

 The Arkanoid game is served by an ESP32 to a web browser on a desktop computer or a smartphone and you can move the cursor with two physical buttons attached to the ESP.
 A third button enters automatic mode, i.e. the cursor moves automatically all the time.